linroger/Wealth-of-Nations/Financial Trading and Markets/Chapter 9 Arbitrage and Hedging With Options.md

 # 9.4 THE GREEKS AND HEDGING IN A BLACK-SCHOLES ENVIRONMENT

 As the number of trials    $n$   in a binomial distribution approaches infinity, the binomial distribution approaches the normal distribution.
-Black and Scholes (see Appendix 9.B) provide a derivation for an option pricing model based on the assumption that the natural logs of stock price relatives will be normally distributed.
+Black and Scholes (see Appendix 9.
+B) provide a derivation for an option pricing model based on the assumption that the natural logs of stock price relatives will be normally distributed.
 We introduced the Black-Scholes model in the appendix to Chapter 7.
 The assumptions on which the  Black-Scholes options pricing model  and its derivation are based are as follows:

 1. There are no restrictions on short sales of stock or writing of call options.